TCFD

 The CCBJH Group considers climate change as one of the most important issues we face as a society, and in 2021 we updated our greenhouse gas (GHG) reduction targets to aim for a 50% reduction of Scope 1 and 2 emissions, and a 30% reduction of Scope 3 by 2030 (compared to 2015).
 We also aim to achieve carbon neutrality by 2050.

 In February 2022 we endorsed the Task Force on Climate-related Financial Disclosures (TCFD) recommendations.
 Furthermore, we have participated in the TCFD Consortium and Climate Change Initiative.
+In 2023, we have joined GX league.
 We continue to take action to reduce GHG emissions.

 Governance

-We have established clear CSV Goals that include GHG emissions reduction, as a non-financial target, based on the common sustainability framework of the Coca-Cola system in Japan.
+We established a Sustainability Committee to strengthen the system for developing policies and strategies related to various issues including climate change and biodiversity, as a non-financial target, based on the common sustainability framework of the Coca-Cola system in Japan.

 * ELT is the management organization of the entire CCBJH Group, including the CEO and each head